top of page

 • Lack of exposure to the sun in pregnant women can result in exposing the foetus to the deficiency.

-These are just a few factors that can affect your little one’s intake of Vitamin D – with such a wide range of variables it’s important to ensure your child is receiving this to ensure healthy development.
+These are just a few of the factors that can affect your little one’s intake of Vitamin D – with such a wide range of variables it’s important to ensure your child is receiving this to ensure healthy development.

 Child and parent in nature